 But like the eating disordered girl or boy who looks into the mirror and sees nothing but an undesirable body, some days I stop to look inward.
 And often what I see, I like less than I care to admit.

 Because a truly kind person doesn’t stuff her box of leftovers in her purse as she scurries past the homeless woman on the curb.
+And this is perfect for your wedding party.

 Or “forget” to invite somebody to a get-together because she’s a bit tired of spending time with them.